 CHAS has hundreds of volunteers spread throughout Scotland, who are involved in every area of our work – caring for our children and families, raising money to pay for our vital care, providing administrative support… the list is endless.

 Volunteers help us reach more families than we could possibly achieve without their support, and their enthusiasm and energetic support for the work of CHAS is welcomed by our children, their families, and our staff alike.

 "We all make very good friends - I think that's one of the wonderful things about volunteering."

 What can I expect if I volunteer for CHAS?

 When you volunteer with us you’ll receive all the training and support you’ll need.
-We will also cover your travel expenses and you will get the opportunity to attend our annual Volunteers' Day.
+We will also cover your travel expenses and you will get the opportunity to attend any events that are happening throughout the year.